ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - Functions Advanced.md

 - Syntax:
   - when we can ommit parenthesys (only one arg)
-    - `one paramenter -> we can remove the parenthesys`
+    - `only one paramenter -> we can remove the parenthesys`
   - when we can ommit curly braces (only one line)
-    - `if the function directly returns an expression -> curly braces can only be omitted & the return will be implicit.`
+    - `only one line -> curly braces can removed & the return is implicit.`

 - "Traditional" vs "Arrow" functions